 NOTE: If you’re describing both causes and effects, start with the reasons and then go on to the effects.
 Use transitions to effortlessly take readers from one cause to the next, from one effect to the next, or from causes to effects.
 Because cause and effect may be organized in a variety of ways based on your needs, the following list is only a sampling of possible transitions.

-The argumentation or persuasion is a piece of writing that takes a stand on a topic and backs it up with facts to persuade someone else to adopt, or at least consider, the viewpoint.
-The argument, we can also use to persuade someone to do (or not do) something.
-Argument aids in persuading others to see things your way, or at the very least to comprehend your point of view.
+A persuasive paragraph is a kind of writing that backs up a topic with facts to influence someone else to adopt something or consider the viewpoint.
+Arguments are used to persuade someone to do (or not do) something.
+Because an argument aids in persuading others to see things your way, or at the very least to comprehend your point of view.

 Four Basics of Good Argument